GestaltCogTeam/BasicTS/docs/metrics_design.md

 # 📉 Metrics Design

-## Interface Conventions
+## Interface Specification

-Metrics are essential components for evaluating model performance.
-In BasicTS, metrics are functions that take the model's predictions, ground truth values, and other parameters as inputs and return a scalar value to assess the model's performance.
+Metrics are an essential component for evaluating model performance.
+In BasicTS, a metric is a function that takes model predictions, ground truth values, and other parameters as input and returns a scalar value to assess model performance.

 A well-defined metric function should include the following parameters:
-- **prediction**: The predicted values from the model
+- **prediction**: The model's predictions
-- **target**: The actual ground truth values
+- **targets**: The actual ground truth values
-- **null_val**: An optional parameter to handle missing values
+- **targets_mask**: An optional parameter used to specify which points to compute the loss on (commonly used to mask missing values)

-The `prediction` and `target` parameters are mandatory, while the `null_val` parameter is optional but strongly recommended for handling missing values, which are common in time series data.
+`prediction` and `targets` are required parameters, while `targets_mask` is optional but highly recommended to handle missing values commonly found in time series data.
-The `null_val` is automatically set based on the `CFG.NULL_VAL` value in the configuration file, which defaults to `np.nan`.

-Metric functions can also accept additional parameters, which are extracted from the model's return values and passed to the metric function.
+Metric functions can also accept other additional parameters, which will be extracted from the model's return value and passed to the metric function.

-> [!CAUTION]
-> If these additional parameters (besides `prediction`, `target`, and `inputs`) require normalization or denormalization, please adjust the `preprocessing` and `postprocessing` functions in the `runner` accordingly.

 ## Built-in Metrics in BasicTS

-BasicTS comes with several commonly used metrics, such as `MAE`, `MSE`, `RMSE`, `MAPE`, and `WAPE`.
-You can find these metrics implemented in the `basicts/metrics` directory.
+BasicTS provides a variety of commonly used metrics, such as `MAE`, `MSE`, `RMSE`, `MAPE`, and `WAPE`.
+You can find the implementations of these metrics in the `basicts.metrics` module.

 ## How to Implement Custom Metrics